SuperZooper3/HTN-Backend-Challenge/README.md

 - An effort was made to only make one query to the database for each API request, and to use the cache for the skills endpoint.
 - All the query and update functions are in `app.py`, but could be moved to a separate file for better organization in a larger project.
 - The `load_data.py` script is destructive and will delete all the data in the database before loading the challenge data.
+- All endpoints were tested with Postman and the responses were manually validated with the expected responses in the challenge description and in this specifcation.
+The test are included in `HTN Challenge.postman_collection.json`.

 ## Database Schema